tylertrimble/viswaternet/README.rst

     import visnet as vis
     import matplotlib.pyplot as plt

-The user can then call on the following function to reduce a hydraulic model of a water distribution network.
-Next, initialize a matplotlib figure and .
-For example we use the CTown network included in the Examples folder:
+Next, initialize a matplotlib figure and Visnet model.
+For example purposes we use the CTown network included in the Examples folder:

 .. code:: python